LightningX VPN Logo

-In this guide, we’ll explore what L2TP VPN is, how it works, its pros and cons, and how it compares to other VPN protocols.
-This will help you make an informed decision for your online security needs.
+In this guide, we will detail how L2TP VPN works, its advantages and limitations, and how it compares to modern VPN protocols, helping you choose the best solution for your online privacy needs.

 What is L2TP VPN?